maxHolsch/Anthology/Design.md

 - Accommodate any number of selected nodes via scrolling
 - "Click for full text" expansion capability for each node
 - Efficient scrollable container with smart space usage
-- Selection behavior:
+- **Selection Hierarchy** (non-cascading):
-  - Clicking a prompt node: Selects all response nodes attached to that prompt
+  - Clicking a prompt node: Selects ONLY response nodes directly attached to that prompt (no further cascading)
-  - Manual multi-selection: Hold Shift/Cmd to add individual nodes to selection
+  - Clicking a question node: Selects ONLY prompt nodes directly attached to that question (responses NOT included)
+  - No automatic cascade: Each click selects only one level of the hierarchy
 - Intelligent grouping: Automatically organizes related nodes visually in the rail
+- **Audio Playback**: When prompt node clicked, plays connected response nodes in chronological order

 #### Interface Features
 - **Minimizable Card Design**: Comment rail can be collapsed and expanded